For more than half a century, billionaire Warren Buffett has proved he knows a thing or two about how to run a company.

 To support a “speak-up” culture that helps mitigate behavior risk—as well as strong “tone in the middle”—we highly encourage compliance professionals to communicate regularly with their managers, who are the culture carriers in an organization.

 To help, we provide free content compliance leaders can use to communicate with middle managers, addressing their top ethics and compliance challenges.

-Visit our full library of issues, and use the content that best meets your organization’s needs.
+Check out our collection of Ready Made Memos, and use the content that best meets your organization’s needs.
 And keep Buffett’s classic communication – both style and substance—in mind as you communicate E&C priorities with your managers, and continue to build a strong culture of ethics and respect in your organization.